-On her 3rd application to medical school:
+On her 3rd time applying to medical school:

-- She was previously rejected at PCOM – Georgia Campus but she already had the research, publications, hospital volunteering plus her grad school GPA (which did the magic for her!)
+- She was previously rejected at PCOM Georgia Campus, but she already had the research, publications, hospital volunteering plus her grad school GPA (which did the magic for her!)

 - Retook the MCAT, didn’t do as well (but got her physics up)